+Overview

+Dataset ID WP5_12

+Dataset Title Gesture_recognition_TELEVES

+Work Package WP5

+Task / Deliverable

-Partner(s) KLEEMAN
+Partner(s) TELEVES

 Data Type Synthetic, Publicly available

+Format Not finalized yet

+Details

 Description A set of images (synthetic, opensource) will be used to train a gesture recognition model.
 The set of images contain gestures that are described in the gesture vocabulary, defined in the framework of OPTIMAI.
 The model will recognize the operator's gestures via the AR field of view in order to adjust parameters in the machinery.

+Data Size Not finilized yet

+Status Established
-Use in OPTIMAI To train an NN model to support AR functionalities (UC 2 -

-Production line setup-calibration).
-Specifically for KLEEMANN:
+Use in OPTIMAI To train an NN model to support AR functionalities (UC 2 - Production line setup-calibration).
+Specifically for TELEVES speed up operators decision process and interaction with machine etc.

+Use beyond OPTIMAI N/A